 eBay was launched in 1995.

-eBay was created by an Iranian-American computer programmer called Pierre Omidyar, in 1995.
+eBay was created by an Iranian-American computer programmer called Pierre Omidyar, on September 3, 1995.

 At the age of 28, he was working on designing code for an online auction website originally called Auction Web.